ufs-community/ufs-weather-model/tests-dev/test_cases/utils/README.txt

 Users can adjust the experiment name, standard pressure level, and forecast hour in the baroclinic wave script.
 For the CAPE script, users can choose between global/regional(CONUS) domain, as well as which analysis file resolution to generate plots for.

+To generate an animated GIF for the TC case, users can do the following: module load imagemagick convert -delay 20 -loop 0 *.png w10.gif